Table of Contents

 - Always obtain proper authorization approval and an electronic or manual imprint for every card-present transaction

-- Always use the appropriate cardholder verification method (signature or PIN entry) for the transaction.
+- Always use the appropriate cardholder verification method for the transaction.

 - Train your staff on how to process card-present transactions correctly.

 - Make sure your payment processing system is working correctly and configured to submit the full set of required data for all authorization approval requests.